validcube/validcube/scripts/README.md

 5. Test the script: `pytest`

 > [!WARNING]
-> Ruff is a linter made using Rust, it's super fast, don't fall for it!
+> Ruff is a linter made using Rust, it's super fast and doesn't output anything if everything passes, don't fall for it!

 Here are some tip when contributing:
 * All commits must follows the [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) guidelines.